dotnet/extensions/src/Libraries/Microsoft.Extensions.TimeProvider.Testing/README.md

 ## Use ConfigureAwait(true) with FakeTimeProvider.Advance

-When testing asynchronous code with `FakeTimeProvider`, always use ConfigureAwait(true) when awaiting tasks.
-This ensures that your tests accurately simulate the passage of time.

 The Advance method is used to simulate the passage of time.
 This can be useful in tests where you need to control the timing of asynchronous operations.
 When awaiting a task in a test that uses `FakeTimeProvider`, it's important to use `ConfigureAwait(true)`.